jordanbmrd/ical-rak-menu/README.md

 This project was designed to import menus from the restaurant [RAK Plouzané](http://services.imt-atlantique.fr/rak/) into its iOS calendar.
 It is therefore mainly intended for IMT Atlantique Brest students.

-The calendar is refreshed every Monday at 8 AM.
+The calendar is refreshed every 2 days at 6 AM.

 ## Import the calendar